AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 <b>(!)
 This profile's speeds/accels are tuned for linear rail CoreXY (V2/V1/Trident/V0)</b>.
 For other printer types (Switchwire, Legacy, others), you will likely need to turn down some speeds and accelerations. \
 I actually use the same print settings on my Ender 3, just with speeds and accelerations toned down <i>(max 180mm/sec, max 1500mm/s<sup>2</sup> without input shaper)</i> with good results.

+There are some features in this profile (notably single bottom perimeters) that are only available on the latest pre-releases of SuperSlicer.

 Thank you to [Stephan](https://github.com/Stephan3/Schnitzelslicerrepo) for the acceleration controls and post-processing script.
 Those are both adapted from his profile.

 # Table of Contents